Jay-Z Reveals That Blue Ivy And Rumi Have Been Arguing Over If He Should Cut His Hair

 Check out a clip of the now viral interview below.

-The rest of the interview included the 4:44 rapper opening up about his musical success, the viral “dinner with Jay Z vs $500k” debate, and more about his role as a father of three.
-During their chat, Jay claimed that he and Beyoncé’s oldest daughter Blue Ivy pretends to be embarrassed by him in public but at home, she actually thinks her dad is pretty cool.
+The rest of the interview included the 4:44 rapper opening up about his musical success, the viral “dinner with Jay-Z vs $500,000” debate and more about his role as a father of three.
+During their chat, Jay-Z claimed that he and Beyoncé’s oldest daughter Blue Ivy pretends to be embarrassed by him in public, but at home she actually thinks her dad is pretty cool.
 The rapper even said that the 11-year-old asks him for fashion advice, further solidifying his place as the cool dad in his eyes.

 DON’T MISS…